enricollen/rag-conversational-agent/README.md

 ## 🛠️ Setup and Local Deployment

 1. **Choose Your Setup**:
-   - You have two options for setting up the LLMs: local setup using Ollama or using the OpenAI API for GPT models.
+   - You have three different options for setting up the LLMs:
+     1. Local setup using Ollama.
+     2. Using the OpenAI API for GPT models.
+     3. Using the Anthropic API for Claude models.

 ### Option 1: Local Setup with Ollama